privacybydesign/irma-documentation/yivi-docs/docs/sdjwtvc-issuance.md

   <summary>
     Option 3: Using environment variables
   </summary>
-  The last option is to define then via environment variables.
+  The last option is to define them via environment variables.
 The IRMA server will pick up on these automatically:

 ```bash
 export IRMASERVER_SDJWTVC_ISSUER_CERTIFICATES_DIR="<path_to_certs>"